New coronavirus scam: Cards claim to exempt people from mask mandates

 The cards purport to give the bearer an exemption from the growing list of states imposing face mask mandates on residents in public.

-The cards cite the Americans with Disabilities Act and something called the Freedom to Breathe Agency, and seem to be intended to use to scare businesses into allowing people to entire in defiance of mask mandates.
+The cards cite the Americans with Disabilities Act and something called the Freedom to Breathe Agency, and seem to be intended to use to scare businesses into allowing people to enter in defiance of mask mandates.

 “Do not be fooled by the chicanery and misappropriation of the DOJ eagle,” said U.S. Attorney Matthew G.T.
 Martin.
 “These cards do not carry the force of law.
 The ‘Freedom to Breathe Agency,’ or ‘FTBA,’ is not a government agency.”